rheia-framework/RHEIA/docs/sphinx/optimization.rst

 Example of a dictionary for deterministic design optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When combining the examples in the previous section, a configurated optimization dictionary with the necessary items looks as follows:
+When combining the examples in the previous section, a fully-defined optimization dictionary with the necessary items looks as follows:

 .. code-block:: python
    :linenos: